-In general, service design is a mindset, process, toolset and a collection of methods, striving to create delightful experiences for people, be they customers, users, employees, citizens or whomever you focus on and any combination of these.
-Therefore, it constantly moves between the different zoom levels of an experience: from an overall end-to-end perspective, to the experience of tiny details.
+In general, service design is a mindset, process, toolset and a collection of methods striving to create delightful experiences for people, be they customers, users, employees, citizens or whomever you focus on and any combination of these.
+Therefore, it constantly shifts between the different zoom levels of an experience: from an overall end-to-end perspective, to the experience of tiny details.

-Service design is the conscious design of all front and backstage components of a service as well as the underlying business model.
-It can be applied to services, but similarly, it’s used to design and improve physical or digital products, as well as systems of various components and providers.
-The boundaries between physical products and services are blurring and mostly one doesn’t exist without the other anyway.
+The boundaries between physical products and services are blurring and, in most cases, one doesn’t exist without the other.
 We need to think in systems and understand the ecosystem in which services and physical products operate.
 Service design is rooted in participatory and human-centered design.

 Most people make the mistake of thinking design is what it looks like.
 People think it’s this veneer — that the designers are handed this box and told, ‘Make it look good!’
 That’s not what we think design is.
 It’s not just what it looks like and feels like.
 Design is how it works.